recaremo/CSNova/docs/csNova_de.md

     PreferencesWindow: Dialog for user settings such as language, style and theme.
     All options and translations are loaded centrally from form_fields.json and translations.json.
     Styles and themes are applied immediately in the preferences window and globally.
+    Robust error handling is implemented for file and UI operations.
     """

     def __init__(self, parent=None):